SooperDooper1/SooperDooperPricerSnooper/README.md

 Using the app is as simple as:
 1. Select the beginning date/end date for your predictions (smaller timeframes tend to be more accurate)
 2. Enter the Zip Code for the area the listing is in
 3. Bob's your Uncle.
-Press predict and there's the best booking price for you!
+Press predict and there's your Sooper Dooper booking price for you!

 ### Here's a few odd things you may run into when trying to run the app locally.